 The PBOil&Gas article says that in April 1957, a guest speaker was a young Midlander named George H.W.
 Bush, who reviewed offshore drilling operations in the Gulf of Mexico.

-Bit of Fun
+Printing a Bit of Fun

 Educating young people remains a key part of the group’s mission.
 Since 2004 Desk and Derrick has published in English and Spanish “Bit of Fun with PetroMolly and PetroMack,” an energy activity book designed for third and fourth graders.

 In 1957 the group adopted its motto, “Greater Knowledge – Greater Service,” notes the nonprofit organization’s ADDC website.

 Currently about 2,500 women – and men – employed in or affiliated with the energy and allied industries comprise the 56 clubs in seven regions.
 ADDC accomplishes its energy education mission using variety of programs, including seminars, field trips and individual clubs hosting the annual national ADDC convention.

 “Thousands of hours of education have been provided for members through monthly programs on the many facets of this industry and given by speakers ranging from company CEO’s to oil-well-fire fighters,” explains the website.